curumim15/curumim15/README.md

 ### 🚀 About Me

-A Full Stack Software Developer with a passion for the field of software engineering, particularly frontend development.
-I love applying my knowledge to solve problems, create amazing products, and impact lives.
+🤝 A Full Stack Software Developer with a passion for the field of software engineering, particularly frontend development, and with a strong passion for technology and innovation.
+I have particular interest in software development and i am always looking for new ways to create and improve applications.
-I am an unwavering explorer of technology and innovation, constantly eager for stimulating challenges.
-I passionately advocate for sharing and the relentless pursuit of new opportunities.
-I prioritize honesty and integrity, believing in the potential of everyone.
-I consider a positive sense of humor as a fundamental principle.
-I am a friendly and communicative person who collaborates effectively in teams, but I also appreciate moments of solitude.
+🧠 I believe that soft skills are just as important as technical skills, and i am always working to improve my communication, problem-solving and teamwork skills

 ##